Movatterモバイル変換

 Map of Indonesia

-Indonesian society comprises hundreds ofethnic andlinguistic groups, withJavanese being the largest.
-The nation's identity is unified under the mottoBhinneka Tunggal Ika, defined by anational language, cultural and religious pluralism, a history ofcolonialism, and rebellion against it.
-Anewly industrialised country, Indonesia'seconomy ranks as the world's17th-largest by nominal GDP and the7th-largest by PPP.
-As the world's third-largest democracy and amiddle power in global affairs, the country is a member of several multilateral organisations, including theUnited Nations,World Trade Organization,G20,MIKTA,BRICS and a founding member of theNon-Aligned Movement,Association of Southeast Asian Nations,East Asia Summit,APEC and theOrganisation of Islamic Cooperation.
+Indonesian society comprises hundreds ofethnic andlinguistic groups, withJavanese forming the largest.
+National identity is unified under the mottoBhinneka Tunggal Ika, reflected by anational language alongside cultural and religious pluralism.
+Anewly industrialised country, Indonesia has the largestnational economy in Southeast Asia by GDP.
+The country plays an active role in regional and global affairs as amiddle power and is a member of major multilateral organisations, including theUnited Nations,G20, theNon-Aligned Movement,ASEAN, and theOrganisation of Islamic Cooperation.
 (Full article...)

 Selected article -show another